Walkabout (Millennium): Plot

-In a medical clinic, a nurse escapes to the shops from a room, locking it just before someone inside can rape her.
-Inside the room, a group of people are screaming, panicking and self-mutilating; one man—Frank Black (Lance Henriksen)—begins pounding on a reinforced glass window until his fists bleed.

-Millennium Group investigator Peter Watts (Terry O'Quinn) visits Catherine Black (Megan Gallagher) to tell her that Frank, her husband and a fellow Group member, disappeared on his way to Yakima, Washington.
-Watts combs Black's computer history for information, finding emails back and forth between Black—using the pseudonym "David Marx"—and a doctor called Daniel Miller.
+Inside a medical clinic, a nurse locks a room behind her before one of the occupants can rape her.
+The occupants are screaming, panicking and self-mutilating; one man—Frank Black (Lance Henriksen)—begins pounding on a pane of reinforced glass until his fists bleed.
+Millennium Group investigator Peter Watts (Terry O'Quinn) visits Black's wife Catherine (Megan Gallagher) to tell her husband, a fellow Group member, disappeared on his way to Yakima, Washington.
+Watts combs Black's computer history, finding emails back and forth between Black—using the pseudonym "David Marx"—and a doctor named Daniel Miller.
 Catherine reveals that the pseudonym Black has been using is one he had also used to check into hotels during a previous mental breakdown.

-Black is discovered at a bus depot by a police, his hands injured and bandaged.
-His pseudonym is found on a hospital bracelet; and he has no recollection of events save for the suspicion that someone died during the gap in his memory.
-Watts helps Black trace Dr. Miller (Željko Ivanek) to a hotel, where he informs them that Black was seeking a cure for his "gift"; a seemingly-psychic ability to understand others' psyches.
+Black is discovered at a bus station by police, his hands injured and bandaged.
+He has no recollection of events save for the suspicion that someone died during the gap in his memory.
+Watts helps Black trace Miller (Željko Ivanek) to a hotel, where he informs them that Black was seeking a cure for his apparent psychic ability.
 Miller had been helping Black join a clinical trial for a drug called Proloft which would treat temporal lobe abnormalities; however, Black refutes that he would be interested in such a thing.
-Visiting a clinic, Black's ability reveals to him that he has been there before, during the nightmarish drug trial he cannot remember.
-From there, he is able to use the Millennium Group to persuade the drug company to release records which allow him to trace other participants.
+Visiting a clinic, Black's ability reveals to him that he has been there before.
+Black is able to use the Millennium Group to persuade the drug company to release records from the clinical trial, which allow him to trace other participants.
 He finds that one participant died after gouging his own eyes out; the body of the supervising nurse is later found in a dumpster.